JosiahParry/rsc-gsheets/README.md

 ```

 By default gargle obfuscates the storage of the authentication token.
-Here we sepcify a project level directory `.secrets` which will contains
+Here we sepcify a project level directory `.secrets` which will contain
 our Google token.
 We will set the `garge_oath_cache` option to refer to
 this `.secrets` directory.
 We can check where the token will be cached
 with `gargle::gargle_oath_cache()`.